melikeyurtoglu/Scripts/README.md

-# cloudscripts
+# Scripts
-This repo includes some scripts for cloud environments.
+This repo includes some scripts.